appsignal/appsignal-elixir/README.md

   3. If you use the
      [Phoenix framework](http://www.phoenixframework.org/), *use* the
-     `Appsignal.Phoenix` in your `endpoint.ex` file, just before your
+     `Appsignal.Phoenix` module in your `endpoint.ex` file, just before your router:
-     router:

      ```elixir
      use Appsignal.Phoenix